 3 Security Target

-The Security Target NXP SmartePP on P71 - ICAO EAC with SAC/PACE, v1.8, 02 March 2021 [ST] is included here by reference.
+The Security Target NXP SmartePP on P71 - BAC, v1.5, 02 March 2021 [ST] is included here by reference.

 Please note that for the need of publication a public version [ST-lite] has been created and verified according to [ST-SAN].

 4 Definitions

 This list of Acronyms and the glossary of terms contains elements that are not already defined by the CC or CEM:

 BAC Basic Access Control

 EAC Extended Access Control

 eMRTD electronic MRTD

 ICAO International Civil Aviation Organization

 IT Information Technology

 ITSEF IT Security Evaluation Facility

 JIL Joint Interpretation Library

-[LDS Logical Data Structure
+LDS Logical Data Structure

 MRTD Machine Readable Travel Document

 NSCIB Netherlands Scheme for Certification in the area of IT security

 PACE Password Authenticated Connection Establishment

 PP Protection Profile

 TOE Target of Evaluation